jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 "Why did you bow?"
 I ask.

 An old builder looks at me.
 "We were lost on the water.
 Sun.
 Waves.
 Thirst.
 Fighting.
 Hunger.
-Lost at sea...He was a fisher.
+Lost at sea is a hell no man should experience...He was a fisher.
 When the Navigator passed, he kept us calm.
 He kept us together.
 He brought us to the island.
-Then our hungry cousins met us with spears.
+Then our cousins met us with spears.
+They were not much better off.
 We made ready to die.
 He was still.
 He walked to them.
 He spoke their grandfathers' names.
 We saw the blood we shared.
 Enemies became kin.
-Our baskets filled.
+We helped fill each other's baskets.
 Our sick healed.
 He read the gods' signs.
 Found this new island.
 We had nothing again.
-He could have made himself master.
-Instead he offered only advice.
-He became a fisher again, happy to tend his nets."
+He lead us again.
+Then once we were settled, he became a fisher again, happy to tend his nets."

 A young builder says, quietly, "We leave soon.
 We will honor our people.
 We do not tell him.
-But he is our king."
+But we go in the name of our king."

 ### The Limits of Signs